 As a member of the learning community, each student has a responsibility to other students who are members of the community.
 The use by students of cell phones and other electronic devices during scheduled classes is prohibited.
 All such devices must be turned off or put in a silent mode and cannot be visible during class.
 At the discretion of the instructor, an exception to this policy is possible in special circumstances.
 Cell phones may not be answered or utilized for text messages, instant messages, games, Facebook, or other social media in the classroom.
 Both ear buds and/or earphones must be removed from ears.
 A student deciding to ignore the policy will be asked to leave and may be counted absent.
 In testing situations, use of cell phones/smart watches or similar communication devices may lead also to a charge of academic dishonesty and additional sanctions under the Academic Dishonesty Policy.
+Under no circumstances are cell phones or other smart devices allowed to take pictures of exams/quizzes.

-UAM School of Nursing Student Attendance Policy
+Student Attendance Policy

 Regular class and clinical attendance are expected of all students for the entire class/clinical period.
+There are only three circumstances where absenteeism is recorded as excused: (1) university deemed quarantine, (2) documented self-illness, and (3) documented immediate family member death.
+Policy related to those three circumstances are outlined below.
+All other reasons for absenteeism are not excused, including but not limited to family member sickness and/or personal emergencies (extenuating circumstances).
 The SON understands on occasion there are extenuating circumstances that prevent a student from attending class (deemed extenuating by the course coordinator and the course faculty).
-However, there are NO excused tardiness or absences, regardless of extenuating circumstances.
-Therefore, it is imperative that students always attend class/clinical in case extenuating circumstances arise that prevent class/clinical attendance.
-This applies to all NURS courses (whether required or elective) to SON students.
+Therefore, it is imperative that students always attend class/clinical in case extenuating circumstances arise that prevent class/clinical attendance, which are recorded as an absence.
+This applies to all nursing courses (whether required or elective) for SON students.

-Students who will be tardy or absent from class or clinical MUST follow course syllabi instructions for notification.
+Students who will be tardy or absent from class or clinical MUST follow course syllabus instructions for notification.
 Due to contract requirements for clinical space and limited faculty time, make up clinical time is not available.
 Students who miss class, lab, simulation, or clinical time are expected to meet with the course coordinator within 48 hours (about 2 days).
 If an alternate assignment is given, the student must perform satisfactorily or is at risk of failure of the course.
 If the student is a no call/no show for class/clinical, the student will face disciplinary action, up to dismissal from the program.